Updated Sept 21st, 2023

 With these asparagus baby food recipes you're providing your little one with an amazing array of nutrients and one of the best vegetable sources of folate around!

-Asparagus is not considered to be a common allergen, although – as with all new foods – you should use the four day rule as you introduce it.
+Asparagus is not considered to be a common allergen, although – as with all new foods - it's best to use the four day rule as you introduce it.

 Asparagus contains raffinose, the same substance that’s in beans and which tends to cause gas!

-However, asparagus contains less raffinose than beans – consequently, it may cause discomfort in some babies and not others.
+However, asparagus contains less raffinose than beans.
+That means it may cause discomfort in some babies and not others.

 Luckily for us, we’ve never noticed a problem with gassiness in our babies after giving them asparagus!